fairyofdata/Article_Neutralizer/README.md

 ---

 ## 🖥️ **Feature Usage Guide**
-⚠️ *Note: Prompt optimization is in progress.*
+⚠️ *Note: LLM Prompt optimization is in progress.*

 ### **Set Up Your OpenAI API Key**
    - This app uses the OpenAI API for functionality.